shift-org/shift-docs/docs/CalVue.md

 ## Issues:

-* missing the "how to ical subscribe", where to add it? maybe to menu?
+* events earlier in the day than "now" are missing.

+* hook up search test
 * TBD: add a pedalp button to the toolbar when pedalp is near?
-* try to NOT load the shift image if there's going to be an event image; that will save some good amount of data when hitting an event page. (* bug: there's a flash of the shift image when reloading an event page   http://localhost:3080/events/59/rock-with-you )
 * test the full event `contact` field. todo: find some real events that use it ( makeFake never sets it. )
 * include this change: https://github.com/shift-org/shift-docs/pull/866
-* hook up search test

 ## Style Tasks
-* TODO: style search, jump, hamburger menu
+* TDOO: styles for expanded menus

 * too much space at top in chrome. http://localhost:3080/events/20691/breakfast-on-the-bridges
 * should have a max width or something for desktop on details page
 * "All Events" button doesnt look great